Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/comprehensive-guide/index.md

     >>> begins_with_hello.search('He said hello.') is None
     True

-The r'\\d$' regular expression string matches strings that end with a numeric character from 0 to 9:
+The r’\\d$’ regular expression string matches strings that end with a numeric character from 0 to 9:

     >>> whole_string_is_num = re.compile(r'^\d+$')